 Each hardware thread (hart) in PolarFire SoC has support for the following interrupts: local (including software and timer) and global.
 Local interrupts are signaled directly to an individual hart with a dedicated interrupt value.
 This allows for reduced interrupt latency as there is no arbitration required to determine which hart will service a given request, nor additional memory accesses required to determine the cause of the interrupt.
 Software and timer interrupts are local interrupts generated by the Core Local Interruptor (CLINT).
-Global interrupts by contrast, are routed through a Platform-Level Interrupt Controller (PLIC), which can direct interrupts to any hart in the system via the external interrupt.
+Global interrupts by contrast, are routed through a Platform-Level Interrupt Controller (PLIC), which can direct interrupts to any hart in the system through the external interrupt.
 Decoupling global interrupts from the hart(s) allows the design of the PLIC to be tailored to the platform, permitting a broad range of attributes like the number of interrupts and the prioritization and routing schemes.
-By default all interrupts are handled in machine mode.
-The U54s, which support supervisor mode, can selectively delegate interrupts to supervisor mode.
+By default all interrupts to supervisor mode.